alvesmatheus/facial-recognition-app/README.md

 # facial-recognition-app

-AA face recognition application based on Siamese Neural Networks.
+A face recognition application based on Siamese Neural Networks.